holochain/docs-pages/src/pages/references/enable-holo.md

 ### UI

 The biggest difference between a Holo and pure Holochain application is in the UI.
-The scaffold should automatically have generated everything required here, so we'll simply point out the primary differences.
+The scaffolding tool should automatically have generated everything required here, so we'll simply point out the primary differences.

-In a Holo setting we use @holo-host/web-sdk library instead of @holochain/client.
+In a Holo setting we use the [`@holo-host/web-sdk`](https://www.npmjs.com/package/@holo-host/web-sdk) library instead of `@holochain/client`.
 WebSDK provides an instance of `AppAgentWebsocket`, which is almost the same as `AppWebsocket`.

 ```typescript
 import WebSdk from '@holo-host/web-sdk';
 import type { AgentState } from '@holo-host/web-sdk';
 ```

-Holo hApps provide a authentication form for users to generate in-browser keys and install cells on the network.
-This form is customisable --- here we set the name of the App.
+Holo hApps provide an authentication form for users to generate in-browser keys and install [cells](/glossary/#cell) on the network.
+This form is customizable --- here we set the name of the app.

 ```typescript
 if (this.IS_HOLO) {